 A new women’s group offering participants an opportunity to socialise and learn new skills is launching in Bury.

-With funding from Sanctuary Housing’s Grand Ideas Fund, the New Springs Community Project Group will be holding a series of taster sessions with the aim of establishing an ongoing women’s social group for the Springs Estate.
+With funding from Sanctuary Housing’s Community Investment Fund, the New Springs Community Project Group will be holding a series of taster sessions with the aim of establishing an ongoing women’s social group for the Springs Estate.

 The sessions will be taking place at the New Springs Community Project Group Activity Centre, in Dorset Drive, on Wednesdays, offering a variety of activities including sewing workshops, a cookery course and craft and yoga sessions.

 Organisers hope the new group will provide a welcoming environment for residents to learn new skills, access social and employment opportunities and get to know more people from their local community.